rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 };
 {% endhighlight %}

 Despite inputs and outputs, there is no direct link between data (records) and behaviors (procedures).
-So. if we want to model all the operation available for a `Rectangle`, we have to create many procedures that take it as an input.
+So, if we want to model all the operations available for a `Rectangle`, we have to create many procedures that take it as an input.

 {% highlight c %}
 double area(Rectangle r)